danielwerg/mc/readme.md

 ##### Call Your Parrot

-Easily call/whistle your parrot with a goat horn!
+Easily call (whistle) your parrot with a goat horn to teleport it to you

 adventure, equipment, mobs │ 🖥️: 🟡 │ 🗄️: ✔️